h5py/h5py/docs/high/file.rst

 When creating datasets within files, it may be advantageous to align the offset within the file itself.
 This can help optimize read and write times if the data become aligned with the underlying hardware, or may help with parallelism with MPI.
-Unfortunately, aligning small variables to large blocks can leave alot of empty space in a file.
+Unfortunately, aligning small variables to large blocks can leave a lot of empty space in a file.
 To this effect, application developers are left with two options to tune the alignment of data within their file.
 The two variables ``alignment_threshold`` and ``alignment_interval``  in the :class:`File`